iam-dev/ERC23/README.md

 **Console Output:**
 ```

 Standard23Token #8 BEGIN==========================================================
-mainAccountBalanceBeforeTransfer=100
+mainAccountBalanceBeforeTransfer = 100 should equal to INITAL_SUPPLY = 100
-spenderAccountBalanceBeforeTransfer=0
+spenderAccountBalanceBeforeTransfer = 0 should equal to 0
 APPROVE_AMOUNT = 40
-mainAccountBalanceAfterTransfer =100
+mainAccountBalanceBeforeTransfer = 100 should equal to INITAL_SUPPLY = 100
-spenderAccountBalanceAfterTransfer =0
+spenderAccountBalanceAfterTransfer = 0 should equal to 0
-    ✓ Standard23Token #8 should throw an error when trying to transferFrom to 0x0 (213ms)
+    ✓ Standard23Token #8 should throw an error when trying to transferFrom to 0x0 (234ms)

 ```

 ### Standard23Token #9 Approval should start with zero and should increase by 50 then decrease by 10